Portrait of William Crookes

 Williams Crookes is posed seated in a high-backed chair, half-length, holding what may be an early form of cathode ray tube in his left hand.
 The subject is shown half-face.
 Behind, in a freely painted backdrop to the main subject, are a diamond-vane radiometer upper right and a bookcase in the lower left of the painting.
 Crookes bearded and dressed formally, dark suit and wing collar, with a watch chain visible at the waistcoat.

-Sir William was elected a Fellow of the Royal Society in 1863, he served as its President from 1913-1915.
+Sir William Crookes (1832-1919), British chemist and science journalist, was elected a Fellow of the Royal Society in 1863.
+He served as the Society's Foreign Secretary from 1908-1912, and its President from 1913-1915.

-Sir William was elected a Fellow of the Royal Society in 1863, he served as its President from 1913-1915.
+Sir William Crookes (1832-1919), British chemist and science journalist, was elected a Fellow of the Royal Society in 1863.
+He served as the Society's Foreign Secretary from 1908-1912, and its President from 1913-1915.

 SIR WILLIAM CROOKES, O.M., F.R.S BY E.A.WATSON